hbctraining/scRNA-seq/lessons/07_SC_marker_identification.md

 	- *Useful for identifying unkown clusters and improving confidence in hypothesized cell types.*

 2. **Identification of conserved markers for each cluster regardless of condition:** This analysis looks for those genes that are conserved in the cluster across all conditions.
 This analysis will output genes that are consistently differentially expressed/present for all of the sample groups.
 These genes can help to figure out the identity for the cluster.
 Often, this analysis is performed only for those clusters whose identity is uncertain or novel.
-	- *Useful when more than one condition to identify cell type markers that are conserved across conditions.*
+	- *Useful with more than one condition to identify cell type markers that are conserved across conditions.*
 3. **Marker identification between specific clusters:** this analysis explores differentially expressed genes between specific clusters.
 	- *Useful for determining differences in gene expression between clusters with markers that are similar in the above analyses.*